Dave86dev/storesaurusDB/README.md

 ##### Authentication

-- `POST /admin/auth/deactivate` - Deactivate an existing user.
+- `POST /admin/auth/toggle` - Toggle activation and deactivation of a certain user.

 </details>